 Social media is a widespread way for teens and tweens to communicate.
 A recent survey on teen media use revealed that 39% of teens prefer Snapchat as their preferred social media channel, with Instagram a close second at 23%.
 Teens are spending more and more time being inundated with images, ads, and thoughts from not only their peers, but celebrities and other teens they may not even know.

 Social media surely has its positive aspects, like businesses being able to implement the technique of Social Selling to directly interact with prospects on social media or even creating businesses that require the use of various social platforms.
 There’s no doubt it has helped raise money for good causes, and makes connecting easier.
 Having a large following on instagram can help to boost young peoples self-confidence and increase young peoples awareness of the world around them.
-It is never been easier to create a larger following thanks to being able to use an instagram bot.
+They like to care a lot about who has the most instagram followers.
+But it is never been easier to create a larger following thanks to being able to use an instagram bot.
 But teens and tweens can fall into traps that bring out the negatives of scrolling through pictures on Instagram or watching Snapchat stories.
 As we close out Mental Health Awareness Month, let’s take a look at how social media impacts kids’ mental health.